lee-leon/rsyslog_liblognorm_rulebase/README.md

-### A rulebase for liblognorm and usage within rsyslog via mmnormalize
+### A rulebase for liblognorm and mmnormalize in rsyslog

 ### Contributing